Guanacaste Airport Transportation

 • Navigating Unfamiliar Roads: While major roads are generally good, some rural roads can be challenging (potholes, unpaved sections, lack of signage).
 A 4WD is often recommended, depending on your itinerary.

 • Mandatory Insurance: Costa Rican law requires specific insurance, which can significantly increase the quoted rental price.
-Understand these costs fully.
+Understand these costs entirely.

-• Driving Habits: Local driving styles can be different and sometimes aggressive.
+• Driving Habits: Local driving styles can vary, and sometimes they can be aggressive.

 • Booking Tip: Book well in advance, especially during peak season.
 Read all the fine print regarding insurance (Liability is mandatory, CDW is often strongly advised).
 Use a GPS or a reliable navigation app like Waze.
 Companies like Alamo and Europcar operate at LIR.